dontna/SaintsRow2-Proton-Fixer/README.md

 # SaintsRow2-Proton-Fixer
 A set of scripts that allow the user to run Saints Row 2 a little better.

+Includes a Resolution Changer for Linux, as well as an audio_fixer in the form of extra scripts!

 # What does it do?
 The performance on the PC port of Saints Row 2 is terrible.
 Without any tweaks my RTX 2080 couldn't push more than 30FPS on high setings.
 These scripts apply fixes that should boost play-ability.